omarciodanilo/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

-✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+IAM (Identity and Access Management) is a crucial security service in the AWS environment.
+It's essentially responsible for managing access permissions to the AWS account as well as to its resources and services.
+Hence, it's necessary to understand how it works and learn the basic configurations to allow a secure access.

 ## Prerequisite

-Basic understanding of IAM (Identity and Access Management) service and its main components (User, Group, Role, and Policy), as well as basic knowledge of password enforcement and MFA (Multi-Factor Authentication).
+Basic understanding of IAM service and its main components (User, Group, Role, and Policy), as well as basic knowledge of password enforcement and MFA (Multi-Factor Authentication).

 ## Use Case